Physio Edge podcast

 Category:general -- posted at: 8:25pm AEDT

 Are you looking to improve your assessment & treatment of runners?
 Would you like to know exactly what to look for in a running assessment?
 What are the most important factors to treat when your running patients have achilles tendinopathy?
 How is that different when they have patellofemoral joint pain (PFJP)?
-The research around running is evolving quickly, and with Dr Rich Willy we explore the latest evidence and how it will help you address the most important factors with different musculoskeletal issues.
+The research around running is evolving quickly, and in this podcast with Dr Rich Willy we explore the latest evidence and how it will help you address the most important factors with different musculoskeletal issues.

 You will also discover: